 Class begins with an orientation night, which will be an in-depth discussion about leash reactivity so you can better understand your dog’s behavior.
 You’ll learn how clicker training works and why science-based, positive reinforcement training methods are the best way to treat this behavior.
 You’ll be sent home with a clicker and homework assignments to get to work on right away.
 Class time is spent in several ways: You’ll address the root of your dog’s reactivity in counter-conditioning and desensitization sessions.
 These sessions include work with a neutral dog.
 You’ll also learn management tools to help you get out of trouble fast when walking your dog and do some training designed to improve impulse control.
 Dogs work in private pods so they cannot see their classmates.

+Cost: $255.
 Class size is limited to three dogs.
-This class meets once a week for 8 weeks. $255
+Register online.

-Class is 6 weeks long and $175.
-Testing is optional at the end of class and is $15 additional, payable on testing day.
+Cost: $175.
+Register online.
+LOAL testing is optional at the end of class and is an additional $15 payable on testing day.

 The Canine Good Citizen (CGC) is a title awarded by the American Kennel Club to dogs who can pass a test of 10 basic training skills.
 Learn more about the CGC test online.
 A special class is not required to take the test.
 If you have taken Basic Good Manners and Building on Basics, you should have the necessary skills to pass.
 However, if you want further consultation, or are new to training, you can schedule a private session to develop a training plan to help you pass the test.
 CGC testing will be offered on the following dates in 2018: March 17, June 9, August 25, December 1.
 Times to be determined.

-To register for the test please fill out the registration form for group classes. $15
+To register for the test please fill out the registration form for group classes.
+Cost: $15.

 Each case is evaluated individually to determine whether the lesson should take place in your home or at our facility and how many lessons might be needed.
 Follow-up support is always included.